 They also make it very easy to keep track of your seeds and keep the small plants from impacting each other.

 Starting trays are easy to transport from place to place, and once your seedlings are grown, it takes very little effort to transfer them to larger pots.

 Prepare the Space

-Indoor gardens make a mess – there’s water, soil (unless you’re into hydroponics – then there’s just water!), plant cuttings and possible bug invaders.
+Indoor gardens make a mess – there’s water, soil (unless you’re into hydroponics – then there’s just water!), plant cuttings, and possible bug invaders.
 Make sure your space is easy to clean.
 Most garages have concrete flooring, and that’s great!
-If you have any rugs or materials that will suck up moisture, make sure to remove it from around the indoor garden perimeter.
+If you have any rugs or materials that will suck up moisture, make sure to remove them from around the indoor garden perimeter.
 You don’t want to develop a mold problem!

 If you have any windows, you can do without a grow box.
 See if it’s possible to make the windows bigger, or design a custom shelving unit that will sit next to the window and get as much light as possible.

 Create some storage space, where you can keep fertilizers, gloves, and other tools without losing them.
 A simple plastic container might just do the trick.

 Choose Which Plants to Grow

 People get very ambitious when it comes to buying seeds – most people buy a lot more than they can plant.
 However, you should keep in mind that not all plants are good for growing indoors, so it is best to stick with what does well in such conditions.